 On the Apple Watch, DraftKings allows players to keep track of their progress in all of their contests.
 Players can either look at live updating scores for all contests at once, or can select an individual contest to see how their individual players are performing in that specific lineup.

 Set up similarly to DraftKings, FanDuel players are able to select the contests they want to enter, and either set multiple lineups or use one lineup across multiple contest.
 Once a contest has started, live updating stats and an on-screen visualization lets players see how they are performing relative to their competition and, more importantly, let them see where they are in relation to the positions in the contest that will result in a cash payout.
 FanDuel's Friends Mode is similar to DraftKings' private leagues, where players can play with their friends only, and pick new teams each week for cash prizes.
+You can download the betting apps in Canada, the UK and the United States.

 On the Apple Watch, FanDuel allows players to see how many lineups they have playing at a given time, as well as how much money those lineups are generating at the present moment in their respective contests.
 If none of the lineups are entered in an active contest at the time, the app will show the amount of time remaining until those contests begin.
 One thing that is sorely lacking from the FanDuel Apple Watch app, though, is the ability to look at a specific lineup and see live point totals for all of your players, which prevents people from seeing where exactly they went wrong for future reference.